Jazz vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Jazz Insights & Trends

-- Utah is 7-3 against the spread and 3-7 overall in its last 10 contests.
+- Utah has gone 2-8 in its past 10 contests, with a 6-4 record against the spread during that span.

-- In their past 10 contests, the Jazz have gone over the total seven times.
+- The Jazz have gone over the total in six of their last 10 outings.

-- The Jazz score an average of 117.1 points per game, just 0.7 more points than the 116.4 the Lakers give up.
+- The Jazz score an average of 117.1 points per game, just 0.5 more points than the 116.6 the Lakers allow to opponents.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.